 - Support further research into climate change and its effect on natural disaster occurrence.
 In addition, consider how this research could be linked to disaster risk reduction strategies.

 - Develop guidelines for protecting children—both physically and psychologically—during and after disasters.
 Strategies for tracking displaced children, for example, could be improved, and standard protocols could be set for schools and day care centers.

 - Explore more stable and resilient supply chains for medical needs, including prescriptions.
 Infrastructure damage—especially in areas of large populations—can mean many without access to the help they need.

 - Seek out programs that aim to help with recovery and rebuilding in overlooked areas such as West Virginia, Connecticut, Haiti, Cuba, and Jamaica.
-With large population centers like New York and New Jersey affected, some of the smaller areas have not received the media attention and may lack some of the capacity to rebuild.
+With large population centers like New York and New Jersey affected, some of the less densely populated areas have not received as much media attention or philanthropic support.